cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

     these range keys are interleaved with the point keys in the sstable we would need to potentially read all the blocks to find these range keys, which is why we do not make this design choice.
+    Pebble does not use bloom filters in L6, so once a range key is compacted into L6 its impact to SeekPrefixGE is lessened.

 A user iterating over a key interval [k1,k2) can request: